|Professional Legal Organizations||Student-Focused Organizations||LGBTQ+ Rights Organizations||Canadian Organizations|

-The National LGBT Bar Association is a national association of lawyers, judges and other legal professionals, law students, activists and affiliated lesbian, gay, bisexual and transgender legal organizations.
-In addition, The National LGBT Bar Association keeps an updated list of LGBT State, City and Specialized Affiliates at http://www.lgbtbar.org/affiliates/.
+The National LGBTQ+ Bar Association is a national association of lawyers, judges and other legal professionals, law students, activists and affiliated lesbian, gay, bisexual and transgender legal organizations.

-The Minority Corporate Counsel Association was founded to advocate for the expanded hiring, retention, and promotion of minority attorneys in corporate law departments and the law firms that serve them.
-There are resources listed on their website specifically targeting gay and lesbian lawyers.
+The Minority Corporate Counsel Association (MCCA) was founded to advocate for the expanded hiring, retention, and promotion of minority attorneys in corporate law departments and the law firms that serve them.

 American Civil Liberties Union (ACLU)

 The mission of the ACLU LGBT Project is the creation of a society in which lesbian, gay, bisexual and transgender (LGBT) people enjoy the constitutional rights of equality, privacy and personal autonomy, and freedom of expression and association.

 Equality California and its sister organizations, Equality California Institute and Equality California PAC, share a common mission to ensure and promote dignity, safety and equality for all of lesbian, gay, bisexual and transgender (LGBT) Californians.
 Founded in 1998.
 EQCA is the state's largest LGBT civil rights organization.
 Equality California leads efforts for LGBT civil rights at the state level through an array of strategies including lobbying legislators, building coalitions and empowering other organizations and individuals to engage in the legislative process, and sponsoring bills and leading efforts to ensure their passage.